 New York Mayor Offering Help to Stem Flow of Guns and Drugs to Jamaica

-“As Mayor of the Great City of New York, which is home to almost a million Jamaicans, I am concerned about the flow of guns and ammunition as well as drugs from New York City to Jamaica and the impact that it is having on the country as it relates to loss of life.
+“As Mayor of the Great City of New York, which is home to almost a million Jamaicans, I am concerned about the flow of guns and ammunition as well as drugs from New York City to Jamaica.
+Moreover, the impact it is having on the country relates to loss of life.

-Some of the guns that are causing deaths in Jamaica, are the same that are manufactured here in the United States and are shipped to Jamaica and the region which are also causing the same deaths in my city.”
+Some of the guns that are causing deaths in Jamaica are the same that are manufactured here in the United States.
+These guns are shipped to Jamaica and the region.
+They are also causing the same deaths in my city.”

 Mayor Adams was addressing Sunday night’s New York launch of Jamaica-60 independence celebrations in New York City Jamaica, Queens, at the Hyatt Regency JFK Resort World Casino.

-He told the over 300 Jamaicans and friends of Jamaica headed by Prime Minister Andrew Holness that we will partner with your government Mr. Prime Minister, together, to be responsible for changing the culture of the flow of guns and drugs that is destroying the public safety of both our countries in a real way,” Mayor Adams declared to a thunderous applause.
+He told the over 300 Jamaicans and friends of Jamaica, headed by Prime Minister Andrew Holness, that we will partner with your government Mr. Prime Minister.
+Together, we will be responsible for changing the culture of the flow of guns and drugs that is destroying the public safety of both our countries in a real way,” Mayor Adams declared to a thunderous applause.

 Mr. Prime Minister, “I am your partner, I am excited that you are visiting my City and I’m excited about the partnership,” the New York Mayor said.

-He said it was clear that New York City was what he called the heart and soul of the Jamaican Diaspora in the United States, as it boasted the largest Jamaican population in America.
+He said it was clear that New York City was what he called the heart and soul of the Jamaican Diaspora in the United States.
+This is because it boasted the largest Jamaican population in America.

-Mayor Adams spoke of the unbelievable contribution of the Jamaican diaspora to the city, which New York cannot ignore or do without.
-As Mayor, I want to thank the Jamaicans for their contribution at every level of commerce, public safety, health, innovation and education.
+Mayor Adams talked about the amazing contributions of the Jamaican community to the city.
+New York cannot ignore or live without them.
+As Mayor, I want to thank Jamaicans for their help in business, public safety, health, innovation, and education.

-And having the Jamaicans here, is a signal that we are going to strengthen those bonds that exist between us and look at the areas of education, expanding trade and increasing business between the City of New York and Jamaica,” Mayor Adams concluded.
+And having the Jamaicans here is a signal that we are going to strengthen those bonds that exist between us.
+We will look at the areas of education, expanding trade, and increasing business between the City of New York and Jamaica,” Mayor Adams concluded.

 Jamaica-60 Launch

-In launching the Jamaica-60 Independence anniversary in New York, Prime Minister Holness called on Jamaicans at home and abroad to come together to make Jamaica the Greatest Country on Earth.
+In New York, Prime Minister Holness launched the Jamaica-60 Independence anniversary.
+He urged Jamaicans, both at home and abroad, to come together.
+He wants everyone to help make Jamaica the greatest country on Earth.

 “The Government will be bringing together all our Jamaicans so that we can look at what we have achieved over the past 60 years and to have Jamaicans recommit themselves to make Jamaica advance towards economic independence as we go forward.”